Use your credit card to your advantage

 Choose your cards according to your spending

-Whether you’re a student, a young working adult or are married with children, tracking and tabulating of monthly expenses gives you a good idea of your spending habits and patterns.
-That way, you will know exactly where your money is going, and what you should be cutting back on.
-Using a financial planning tool like DBS NAV Planner allows you to do so efficiently.
+Whether you’re a student, a young working adult or are married with children, tracking and tabulating your monthly expenses will give you a comprehensive idea of your spending habits and patterns.
+With this, you will know exactly where your money is going, and what to cut back on if necessary.

-Instead, he/she can consider signing up for the DBS Live Fresh Card, which only requires a minimum monthly spend of $600 in order to receive up to 5% cashback for online purchases and Visa contactless transactions.
+Instead, you can consider signing up for the DBS Live Fresh Card, which requires a lower minimum monthly spend of $600 to receive up to 5% cashback for online purchases and Visa contactless transactions.
 With the DBS Live Fresh Card, users are also able to receive an additional 5% cashback on selected eco-eateries, retailers & transport services.

 Cap it at 2 or 3